MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-7/iis7-and-above-security-improvements.md

 ### Provide One Place for Doing All Authentication and Authorization

-When using either the IIS administration tool or configuration files, note that all authentication and authorization policies (for both ASP.NET and IIS 7.0 and above) can be configuration in the &lt;authentication&gt; and &lt;authorization&gt; sections respectively under the &lt;system.webServer&gt; group.
+When using either the IIS administration tool or configuration files, note that all authentication and authorization policies (for both ASP.NET and IIS 7.0 and above) can be configuration in the &lt;authentication&gt; and &lt;authorization&gt; sections respectively under the `<system.webServer>` group.

 This now makes it easy for administrators to define rules and see what is happening on their servers.